 Soil requires a good balance of organic matter so it’s not too heavy or too light.
 If soil contains too much sand, it drains too quickly, preventing roots from capturing water and nutrients.
 Too much clay prevents proper drainage, and water buildup can drown the roots.
 Roots need air, and must be able to spread into the soil.

 Schanen says “compost improves almost every soil” by helping sandy soil retain water and lightening clay soil to help it drain.

 Till in Chopped Leaves

-You can also till or hoe finely chopped leaves (captured in your lawn mower bag) into your garden to improve the soil’s texture.
+You can reuse yard waste as a soil additive.
+Till or hoe finely chopped leaves (captured in your lawn mower bag) into your garden to improve the soil’s texture.
 Don’t mix in other organics such as egg shells, fireplace ash, coffee grounds and vegetable and fruit peelings unless they’ve had time to compost.

-If the soil test reveals low levels of key elements like potassium, phosphorus and nitrogen, commercial fertilizers such as Milorganite can enrich the soil.
-Depending on test results and recommendations, adding minerals like calcium and magnesium can help vegetables thrive.
+If the soil test reveals low levels of key elements like potassium, phosphorus and nitrogen, commercial fertilizers such as Milorganite can revitalize the soil’s nutrients.
+Depending on test results and recommendations, adding garden soil amendments with minerals like calcium and magnesium can help vegetables thrive.

 Replenish Soil Annually